emmanuelterah/accent-detector/README.md

 2. Open your web browser and navigate to the provided URL (typically http://localhost:8501)

-3. Enter a video URL (YouTube or Google Drive) in the input field
+3. Enter a video URL (Loom, YouTube or Google Drive) in the input field

 4. Click "Analyze Accent" and wait for the results